 A tractor that’s of particular interest to me is the Silver King.
 Painted in a nice silver colour (of course) these were made by the Fate-Root-Heath company of Plymouth Ohio.
 Why do I find this appealing?
 You probably know I like trains and this company also produced the Plymouth line of small industrial and mine locomotives.
 These tractors were made from the 1934 until 1954, but locomotives were being produced by this firm into the 1990s.

 Not much has been found about the Leader tractor seen in this report.
-Another rare model it was produced in the late 1940s according to the limited data I could find.
-More research on this is needed.
+Another rare model it was produced in the late 1940s according to the limited data I could find, and was made in Auburn Ohio.

 A lot of these earlier tractors had steel tires, either wide smooth ones or really thin examples with steel paddles.
 I am not sure the advantages of one style over the other but I sure would like to know.
 Pneumatic tires came in favour in the 1930s and within ten years dominated the farm tractor market.
 Some tractors seen had a strange mix of both and I assume the rubber tires were retrofitted at some point.